natalier97/natalier97/README.md

 🌱 Passionate about blending healthcare knowledge with tech to make a difference!👋

 💬 Yes, I'll look at that rash.
-No, I don't know what it is.
+No, I don't know what it is

 #